Ezra-254/Weight-Height-Data-Analysis-Using-Python/README.md

 Using statistical and visual analysis methods, the main objective of this study is to investigate the relationship between height and weight.
 In particular, the goals consist of:

 1.Data Preprocessing & Cleaning
--Load the dataset and check it for completeness.
+- Load the dataset and check it for completeness.
--Deal with outliers, duplicates, and missing values.
+- Deal with outliers, duplicates, and missing values.

 2.Analysis of Exploratory Data (EDA)
--Determine the mean, median, and standard deviation of descriptive statistics.
+- Determine the mean, median, and standard deviation of descriptive statistics.
--Use box plots and histograms to visualize data distributions.
+- Use box plots and histograms to visualize data distributions.

 3.Analysis of Correlation and Relationships
--Examine the relationship between height and weight.
+- Examine the relationship between height and weight.
--To see trends, use regression lines and scatter plots.
+- To see trends, use regression lines and scatter plots.

 4.Important Takeaways & Conclusion
--Highlight important observations and provide a summary of the results.
+- Highlight important observations and provide a summary of the results.
--Talk about any trends, patterns, or ramifications that the data may have.
+- Talk about any trends, patterns, or ramifications that the data may have.